Mercedes-Benz W 196 R

 Moss won his first World Championship victory in the 1955 British Grand Prix at Aintree, becoming the first British driver to win that race as well.
 It was also the first time he beat teammate and friend Fangio, having finished shortly behind Fangio at the Belgian (+8.1 seconds) and Dutch (+0.3 seconds) Grands Prix.
 Overall, Moss finished second in the 1955 Formula One Season on 23 points, Fangio taking first with 40 points.

 He continued to race until 1962 when he crashed during the Glover Trophy at Goodwood, putting him in a coma for a month.
-He joined ABC as color commentator for Formula One and NASCAR races on Wide World of Sports.
+He joined ABC as colour commentator for Formula One and NASCAR races on Wide World of Sports.
 He also narrated the official 1988 Formula One season review with the BBC alongside Tony Jardine.
 He returned to racing in events in 1974 and continued throughout his retirement, until officially retiring from racing in 2011.

 Throughout his career, Moss won 212 of the 529 races he entered.
 In 1990, he was inducted into the International Motorsports Hall of Fame.
 He held the record as the English driver with the most Formula One victories until being surpassed in 1991 by Nigel Mansell.
 In the 2000 New Year Honours List, he was made a Knight Bachelor for services to motor racing before being knighted Sir Stirling Moss by Prince Charles on March 21st, 2000.